About us

 His research is focused on cognitive psychology, human memory, reasoning, decision-making, cognitive modelling, mathematical psychology and methodological issues in human experimental psychology.
 He has published more than 80 peer-reviewed scientific papers and one book.

-Professor Mary Katsikitis is the Dean People and Resources for the College of Education, Psychology, and Social Work at Flinders University, South Australia.
+Mary is the Dean People and Resources for the College of Education, Psychology, and Social Work at Flinders University, South Australia.
 Mary has worked for many years in academia, primarily at the University of Adelaide and the University of the Sunshine Coast.
 She also spent several years as the inaugural Manager of Science and Education at the Australian Psychological Society in Melbourne.

 Mary is a previous member of both the Board and the Accreditation Assessment Committee (AAC) for the Australian Psychology Accreditation Council.
 With a background in psychology, Mary is also endorsed in clinical and health psychology.
 Her research interests and funding received focus on improving the mental health of adults and promoting well-being in the community.